trolit/unity-object-drag/README.md

 <br/>
 <br/>

-<p align="justify">I've also mentioned rotation possiblity.
+<p align="justify">What about rotation?
 If you take a look again at the first image showing Unity inspector fragment, notice that <em>Drag Handler</em> script also comes with bool variable.
 This one let's you turn on and off rotation on dragged objects.
 If you keep variable checked, you will be able to rotate dragged object by using <em>Left</em> and <em>Right</em> arrow key.
 As before, check the outcome below. </p>

 <br/>
 <br/>